Dinoplex Documentation, Wiring and Repair Guides

 Long Chassis, Coil on the right side

-Long Chassis, Coil on the left side
+Medium Chassis, Coil on the left or right side (5010564)

 Short Chassis, Coil integrated